Elderjs/template/src/routes/blog/getting-started.md

 Now that you see the power of hooks, let's have you add your first hook which illustrates how you'd add analytics code to every page of your site.

-Copy and paste the hook below into your `hooks.ts` file.
+Copy and paste the hook below into your `hooks.js` file.

 ```javascript
   {